kaergel/etherpad-lite/README.md

 # About

-Run [Etherpad](https://github.com/ether/etherpad-lite) inside a Docker container.
+Run [Etherpad Lite](https://github.com/ether/etherpad-lite) inside a Docker container.
 This variant of an Etherpad Docker container is characterized by:

 * Using SQLite as data backend.